-The targets for performance measures and indicators of effectiveness in the 2015-16 Purchase Agreement have changed following a review conducted by the ACT Government and ACT Policing.
-The revised performance measure framework aims to enhance accountability for the delivery of services and provide clearer linkages between ACT Policing's outcomes, outputs, strategies and individual measures.
+The performance measure framework aims to enhance accountability for the delivery of services and provides clear linkages between ACT Policing's outcomes, outputs, strategies and individual measures.

 The performance measures are an important element of determining the appropriate allocation of all resources in ACT Policing.
 Actual performance is rigorously measured and reported upon and, over time, informs decisions about adjustments to performance targets.